 Create a new branch from an issue

 If your development workflow requires an issue for every merge request, you can create a branch directly from the issue to speed the process up.
 The new branch, and later its merge request, are marked as related to this issue.
-Once merged, the merge request closes the issue.
+After merging the merge request, the issue is closed automatically, unless automatic issue closing is disabled.
 You can see a Create merge request dropdown below the issue description.

 The Create merge request button doesn't display if: